 What can I do to help, then?

 A little understanding can make my life a lot easier.
 Read “The Spoon Theory” to understand what it’s like for people with chronic illness.
 Don’t take it personally if I don’t seem sociable and lively at events (I’m also an introvert: I’m not bright and bubbly at the best of times).
 Don’t take it personally if I cancel at the last minute.
-Don’t make me bend, stand for long periods, or make me walk faster than I can manage.
+Don’t make me bend, stand for long periods, or walk faster than I can manage.
 (Note that what I can manage can vary a great deal from day to day.)
 Offer me a seat.
 Never joke about it.

 I read a lot, and reviews many of the books I read.
 My reviews have been published by AE, Calafia, Strange Horizons and Tor.com; I also regularly post reviews on my map blog, The Map Room, and on this website.
 This section is for authors, publishers and publicists who want to send me review copies.
 I don’t usually ask for review copies, and I don’t object to buying my own books.
 If I’ve received a review copy and review it on my blog, I note that in my review.

 Can I send you a review copy of this book?

 In general, yes.
 But keep in mind the following:

 - My areas of interest are primarily, but not exclusively, (a) maps and cartography, (b) reptiles and amphibians, and (c) science fiction and fantasy.
 I also have some interest and expertise in history, astronomy and astrophotography, and classical music.
 With some exceptions, the likelihood of my being able to review books outside those fields is low.

 - I review books about maps and cartography at The Map Room.
 Please see The Map Room’s reviewing guidelines for more information.

 - The timeliness of my review is contingent on my workload and health.
 I’m also quite backlogged and may say no if I can’t get to your book in a reasonable time.